digitalinteraction/deconf-ui-toolkit/README.md

 - ^c - count key (e.g. `apples | apple | apples`) to pluralise based on a count/number

 > WIP, for full keys used see [.storybook/locale.json](./.storybook/locale.json)

+**AppLayout**

+- `deconf.appLayout.atrium` - The title of the Atrium tab
+- `deconf.appLayout.whatsOn` - The title of the What's On tab
+- `deconf.appLayout.schedule` - The title of the Schedule tab
+- `deconf.appLayout.coffeeChat` - The title of the Coffee Chat tab
+- `deconf.appLayout.helpDesk` - The title of the Help Desk tab
+- `deconf.appLayout.profile` - The title of the Profile menu item
+- `deconf.appLayout.login` - The title of the Log In menu item
+- `deconf.appLayout.register` - The title of the Register menu item
+- `deconf.appLayout.interpret` - The title of the Interpret menu item
+- `deconf.appLayout.unavailable` - The title of the Unavailable string in the menu

+**Session**

+- `deconf.session.languageWarning` - The warning when a session is in a different language (^1)
+- `deconf.session.openTeams` - The text to open a teams link
+- `deconf.session.openZoom` - The text to open a zoom link
+- `deconf.session.openHubs` - The text to open a Mozilla Hubs link
+- `deconf.session.openSpatial` - The text to open a Spatial Chat link
+- `deconf.session.noEmbed` - The warning when no embedable option is available
+- `deconf.session.liveNow` - State text when a session is live
+- `deconf.session.sessionOver` - State text when a session is in the past
+- `deconf.session.interest` - State text to show registrations (^c)

+**General**

+- `deconf.general.hours` - Pluralise hours (^c)
+- `deconf.general.minutes` - Pluralise minutes (^c)
+- `deconf.general.seconds` - Pluralise seconds (^c)
+- `deconf.general.copy` - Text to copy a link
+- `deconf.general.copied` - Text when a link has been copied

+**ApiError**

+- `deconf.apiError.title` - Title if the API is unreachable
+- `deconf.apiError.content` - Text if an the API is unreachable
+- `deconf.apiError.retry` - Message for retrying if the API is unreachable (^1)

+**AppLoading**

+- `deconf.appLoading.message` - Message when data is being initially fetched

+**MiniSession**

+- `deconf.miniSession.view` - Action to view a mini session
+- `deconf.miniSession.live` - Live tag on a mini session

+**FeaturedSessions**

+- `deconf.featuredSessions.title` - Title of featured sessions section
+- `deconf.featuredSessions.action` - Action of featured sessions section

+**ScheduleFilters**

+- `deconf.scheduleFilters.query` - The label of the search field
+- `deconf.scheduleFilters.showFilters` - Button to show the extra filters
+- `deconf.scheduleFilters.hideFilters` - Button to hide the extra filters
+- `deconf.scheduleFilters.clearFilters` - Button to reset filtering
+- `deconf.scheduleFilters.dateFilter` - The label of the date filter
+- `deconf.scheduleFilters.typeFilter` - The label of the type filter
+- `deconf.scheduleFilters.trackFilter` - The label of the track filter
+- `deconf.scheduleFilters.themeFilter` - The label of the theme filter
+- `deconf.scheduleFilters.recordedFilter` - The label of the "is recorded" filter
+- `deconf.scheduleFilters.offLabel` - The label when no value is applied, e.g. "All"
+- `deconf.scheduleFilters.yes` - Yes option
+- `deconf.scheduleFilters.no` - No option

 ### Routes